Public Policy Fellowship Program | CHCI

 • At least four essays (300-600 words each)

 CHCI’s Public Policy Fellowship Program requires one professional recommender to complete a recommendation questionnaire.
+You should identify and ask your recommenders to complete a recommendation as early as possible in the application process.
 Be mindful of who you identify as a potential recommender – be sure the provider indicates having a positive working relationship with you and speaks well to your interests in public policy.

 CHCI utilizes two rounds of interviews in the selection process.